Build good mental health with coaching

 Talk about things

-Talking therapy is good in certain circumstances.
+Talk therapy is good in certain circumstances.
 It won't work for everyone, and it's possible that you can use talking about an issue as a distraction from actually confronting it.
-But for longer-term issues that keep coming up, seeing a psychiatrist or qualified professional is a healthy approach to have.
+But for longer-term issues that keep coming up, seeing a therapist or qualified professional is a healthy approach to have.

-Talking is one of the best ways to understand a problem - when you have to put something into words, it can immediately make you see it in a different light.
+Talking is one of the best ways to understand a problem - when you have to put something into words, it can immediately help you see it in a different light.

 Without goals, you can coast through life and find yourself in a place of boredom or dissatisfaction.

-Chris Guillebeau, author of 'The Happiness of Pursuit: Finding The Quest That Will Bring Purpose To Your Life', suggests we all find a 'quest' to bring fulfilment to life's journey:
+Chris Guillebeau, author of 'The Happiness of Pursuit: Finding The Quest That Will Bring Purpose To Your Life', suggests we all find a 'quest' to bring fulfillment to life's journey:

 "If you want to get the embers burning, you have to blend dissatisfaction with inspiration, and then you have to connect the dissatisfaction to a greater purpose."